danilo-vieira/danilo-vieira/README.md

 Learning day by day and helping devs.
 Enthusiast of technology and lover of React & NodeJS stack.

-- 🔭 I’m currently working on Student Experience team at [Rocketseat](https://rocketseat.com.br/) 💜
+- 🔭 I’m currently working at Grupo Primo
-- 🌱 I’m currently learning NodeJS, ReactJS, React Native, Typescript, Docker and Jest;
 - 💬 Ask me about technology, series and games;
 - 📫 How to reach me: The badges will help you 😉